richbl/go-distributed-motion-s3/INSTALL.md

 To install **DMS<sup>3</sup>Client**:

 1. Copy the [Go](https://golang.org/ "Go") executable `go_dms3client` into a location on a smart device client (SDC) reachable by the [`$PATH`](http://www.linfo.org/path_env_var.html "PATH environment variable") environment variable (e.g., `/usr/local/bin`)
-2. Copy the [TOML](https://en.wikipedia.org/wiki/TOML "TOML") configuration file `dms3client.toml` into the default location `/etc/distributed-motion-s3`, or as configured in `go_dms3client.go`
+2. Copy both the `dms3client` and `dms3libs` folders into the default location, `/etc/distributed-motion-s3`, or as configured in `go_dms3client.go`
 3. Confirm that the user running `go_dms3client` has proper permissions to create a log file (`dms3client.log`) at the default log file location `/var/log/dms3`, or as configured in `dms3client.toml`
+4. Optionally, install the daemon service file (e.g., `dms3client.service`) into `/etc/systemd/system`

 A **DMS<sup>3</sup>Client** component must be installed and running on each of the smart device clients (SDCs) participating in  **DMS<sup>3</sup>**.